 April 15, 2021

-• SB 6 (Caballero) Brings back the failed SB 1385.
+• SB 6 Brings back the failed SB 1385.
 Empowers developers to override cities, buying and destroying stores and businesses to build dense market-rate housing.
 SB 6 targets commercial buildings that have had vacancy problems for 3 years, a gentrification slapdown harming businesses just starting to recover, such as in Crenshaw in South LA, and Riverside and other key cities in the Inland Empire.
-This bill cites the falsehood that density somehow results in “affordable housing.”
-Caballero is wrong.
+This bill cites the failed theory that density somehow results in “affordable housing.”
+This is wrong.
 The opposite occurs: displacement, gentrification and astronomical rents.
 Strongly Oppose.
 Link to LC Position Letter

-• SB 9 (Atkins) Revives the hated SB 1120.
+• SB 9 Revives the hated SB 1120.
 Ends single-family zoning to allow 6 units where 1 home is now.
 SB 9 is not a “duplex” bill.
 State law allows two units already (AB 68), letting homeowners add a house in their yards, or turn their homes into duplexes.
 SB 9 encourages investors to bid against families, such as the pension funds now gobbling up homes.
 Facing withering criticism, SB 9’s author, in a Sacramento Bee op-ed, said her bill gives “homeowners the opportunity to reimagine their property.”
-Imagine, perhaps.
 But few families can finance full-sized homes in their yard.
-SB 9 is a copycat of SB 1120, the false “duplex” bill misreported by journalists in 2020.
-It is a senseless gamble against 21M people living in homes they own.
+SB 9 is a copycat of SB 1120, the false “duplex” bill misreported by most journalists in 2020.
+It goes against 21M people living in homes they own.
 Strongly Oppose.
 Link to LC Position Letter

-• SB 10 (Wiener) An SB 902 lookalike bill, warmed over from 2020, lets city councils ignore CEQA to allow 10-unit pricey market-rate apartments almost anywhere — state Sen. Scott Wiener’s obsession for the past three years.
-This strongly anti-environment bill allows a City Council to override voter-approved land-protection initiatives including urban boundaries and open space, an attack on our 108-year-old right to initiative.
-Wiener, as always, is wrong.
+• SB 10 (Wiener) An SB 902 lookalike bill, warmed over from 2020, lets city councils ignore CEQA to allow 14-unit pricey market-rate apartments almost anywhere — state Sen. Scott Wiener’s obsession for years.
+This strongly anti-environment bill also allows a City Council to override voter-approved land-protection initiatives including urban boundaries and open space, an attack on our 108-year-old right to initiative.
+Wiener is wrong.
 Strongly Oppose.
 Link to LC Position Letter

-• SB 478 (Wiener) Amended on April 12, 2021 after severe criticism by legislative experts, SB 478, a radical and severe “tiny lots” bill, needs a veto pen.
-It overrides city zoning to let developers gentrify and destroy older, modest, multiple-unit housing to build dense market-rate housing — on radically small lots.
-The tiny lots, incredibly foolish during this pandemic era, would mean tighter density than Baltimore, the most crammed U.S. city, averaging 1,700 sq. ft. per lot.
-Wiener’s claim that SB 478 will create “affordability by design” is false.
-Until the Legislature reverses its tragic 2011 defunding of affordable housing, legislators’ handy claims of achieving “affordability by design”are falsehoods and an impediment to change.
+• SB 478 (Wiener) Amended on April 12, 2021 after severe criticism, SB 478 overrides city zoning to let developers gentrify and destroy older, modest, multiple-unit housing to build dense market-rate housing.
+Wiener’s claim that SB 478 will create “affordability by design” will never happen.
+Until the Legislature reverses its tragic 2011 defunding of affordable housing, legislators’ claims of achieving “affordability by design”are wrong and an impediment to change.
 Strongly Oppose.

-• AB 1322 (Bonta) Voters are under attack in Bonta’s AB 1322.
+• AB 1322 – Voters are under attack in AB 1322.
 AB 1322 creates an unprecedented and divisive path to let city councils override voter-approved housing laws.
 AB 1322 will fuel a statewide war over voter rights and the corrosive impact of developer money pouring into city councils.
-One resident in Alameda explained it well in a published comment: “Some of the 25,063 Alamedans who voted against Measure Z will be surprised to learn” that Bonta’s AB 1322 lets local politicians override their successful ballot measures.
 Strongly Oppose.
 Link to LC Position Letter